1414213/scwin2/README.md

 "$type": "Backend.ButtonKey, scwin",
 "Key": 0
 ```
-Basic button input simulator.&emsp;Presses the given key corresponding to the keycode when presses and releases it when released.
+Basic button input simulator.&ensp;Presses the given key corresponding to the keycode when presses and releases it when released.

 ### ButtonScroll
 ```